mariatabanelli/embodied-feedback-dog/README.md

 0 : ov5647 [2592x1944 10-bit GBRG]
 ```

-The stock SunFounder `7_face_track.py` example started the camera stream, but then hit a `GPIO busy` error because it also uses the ears/sound-direction sensor.
+The stock `7_face_track.py` example started the camera stream, but then hit a `GPIO busy` error because it also uses the ears/sound-direction sensor.
 To keep the camera test stable, this repository includes a simplified version:

 ```text
 scripts/7_face_track_no_ears.py